-These steps will help you cover the basics to set up your e-commerce site and start reaching your customers.
+These steps will help you cover the basics of setting up your e-commerce site and start reaching your customers.
 So let’s dive into the details.

 1. Decide what you’re selling

 As a new e-commerce business owner, your first step is to decide which products you’re offering.
-This may seem like a pretty simple endeavor, but the products you offer can influence how you go about building your store.
+This may seem like a pretty simple endeavor, but the products you offer can influence how you build your store.

 Certain online marketplaces are better for some products than they are for others.
-If you’re thinking about selling homemade decor items or custom knit baby hats, you might just want to set up an Etsy shop.
-But if you’re producing higher quantities of items, have a large product catalogue, or want a full-fledged site devoted entirely to your business, a traditional e-commerce website is probably more your speed.
+For example, if you’re thinking about selling homemade decor items or custom knit baby hats, you might just want to set up an Etsy shop.
+But if you’re producing higher quantities of items, have a large product catalog, or want a full-fledged site devoted entirely to your business, then a traditional e-commerce website is probably more up your alley.

 2. Pick a name and buy your domain

-Before you can create your own online store, you’ll need to pick a name for your business and buy a domain name.
+Before creating your online store, you’ll need to pick a name for your business and buy a domain name.
 We recommend doing this at the same time because you’ll want a domain that customers will associate with your business name.

 Another thing to consider is who to buy your domain from.
 Part of running a profitable online shop is eliminating extra costs wherever you can.
 That said, you still want to make sure you’re protecting your information.
 So don’t register your domain through a shady site, even if it’s offering the lowest price for the name you want.

 We highly recommend signing up for your domain through your web hosting service.
 Web hosting services often include SSL encryption to protect your data (and your users’ data)—we’ll talk more about this later.
-Plus, buying through a web hosting service is usually cheaper than signing up through a website builder, and they often throw in deals like free domain registration for the first year of service.
+Plus, buying through a web hosting service is usually cheaper than signing up through a website builder.
+They often throw in deals like free domain registration for the first year of service.
 Cha-ching!

 Bluehost offers privacy protection so randos on the internet can’t see the name, private phone number, and address of the individual buying your domain (a.k.a you).
 And with domains available for as little as $8.99 per year, it’s one of the least expensive ways to buy the domain you want.